samchamper/slim_vis/README.md

 # slim_vis

 A simple python matplotlib script for visualizing and saving the output of a SLiM spatial simulation.
+For information on the SLiM modelling framework, see https://messerlab.org/slim/.

 SLiM already has a visualization/GUI for use on Mac computers.
 However, for visualizing SLiM runs in a linux environment, when doing remote computation, or even just when it is desirable to export a